Chromablade97/VS-game/README.md

 2. Complete (enjoy)

-if you want to commit to this project, this is open sourced in the "script folder" where you can find the game code and use any code editor (VS studio code) to edit and commit to the game
+if you want to commit to this project, this is open sourced in the "source code" folder where you can find the game code and use any code editor (VS studio code) to edit and commit to the game

 However, do not copy this project....